 NOTE: If you don’t pay a bill, a creditor or debt collector can sue you in court and get a judgment.
 See our fact sheet What to do if You are Sued.

 If you don’t answer the lawsuit or if the creditor has a judgment against you, they can try to garnish (take money from) your wages or bank account or force the sale of your property.

 See our fact sheet Garnishment and Your Rights.

 The law does protect some of your money and property:

-- If you work, your net wages are protected up to 40 times the federal minimum wage- or about $1,240 a month.
+If you work, your net wages are protected up to 40 times the state minimum wage.
+About $1,520 a month ($380 a week).

 All of your wages are protected if you were on any of these programs in the last 6 months.
 BUT, your wages may only be protected for 60 days if they are in your bank account.